alexander-zw/alexonscience/README.md

 To deploy local changes to website, run `npm run deploy`.
-Optional: Assuming you are currently on the `master` branch, make sure you have no uncommitted chagnes, and run `npm run track` to track update the `deployed` branch.
+Optional: Assuming you are currently on the `master` branch, make sure you have no uncommitted chagnes, and run `npm run track` to track your deployment with the `deployed` branch.

 Make sure to commit and push to `origin` after deployment.